chozelinek/sacoco/tutorial.md

 ### Contemporary component

 Download a wiki dump from <https://archive.org/download/wiki-rezeptewikiorg>.
+The file to be downloaded from the archive is 19.8M and gets huge when extracted (1.21G).
+That's the reason why we don't include it.
+The GitHub repo you downloaded includes a smaller test file, so you don't have to download the original file for testing, if you don't want to.

 ```bash
 # dowload the dump to the data/contemporary/source folder